Last updated on September 20th, 2023 at 06:26 am

 What are Fairway Drivers?

-Compared to distance drivers, fairway drivers come with slightly smaller rims and are much easier to control because they have lesser speed potential.
-Although they have less distance potential compared to the distance driver, the fairway driver is the best option for straight flights, tighter lines, shorter drives, and shots with less skip at the end.
-In line with this, I can say that the fairway drivers are a good choice for inexperienced and experienced players alike.
+Compared to distance drivers, fairway drivers have smaller rims and are easier to control as they require less speed for the intended flight.
+While they may not offer the same distance potential as distance drivers, they excel in straight flights, tighter lines, shorter drives, and reduced skip at the end.
+Consequently, fairway drivers are a great choice for both novice and seasoned players.

 Yes, fairway drivers are relatively slow and do not have the same distance potential compared to the distance driver but they are much easier to control.
 They also glide much better compared to distance drivers.
 Fairway drivers also provide more accuracy and offer a cleaner release.
 Every time there is a wood shot or there are trees close to the teepad, the fairway is my go-to disc to make sure I do not hit those obstacles.